PaddlePaddle/PaddleX/docs/pipeline_usage/tutorials/cv_pipelines/pedestrian_attribute_recognition.en.md

 # Pedestrian Attribute Recognition Pipeline Tutorial

 ## 1. Introduction to Pedestrian Attribute Recognition Pipeline
 Pedestrian attribute recognition is a key function in computer vision systems, used to locate and label specific characteristics of pedestrians in images or videos, such as gender, age, clothing color, and style.
 This task not only requires accurately detecting pedestrians but also identifying detailed attribute information for each pedestrian.
 The pedestrian attribute recognition pipeline is an end-to-end serial system for locating and recognizing pedestrian attributes, widely used in smart cities, security surveillance, and other fields, significantly enhancing the system's intelligence level and management efficiency.This pipeline also offers a flexible service-oriented deployment approach, supporting the use of multiple programming languages on various hardware platforms.
-Moreover, this pipeline provides the capability for secondary development.
+Moreover, this pipeline provides the capability for custom development.
 You can train and optimize models on your own dataset based on this pipeline, and the trained models can be seamlessly integrated.

 <img src="https://raw.githubusercontent.com/cuicheng01/PaddleX_doc_images/refs/heads/main/images/pipelines/pedestrian_attribute_recognition/01.jpg"/>
 <b>The pedestrian attribute recognition pipeline includes a pedestrian detection module and a pedestrian attribute recognition module</b>, with several models in each module.
 Which models to use specifically can be selected based on the benchmark data below. <b>If you prioritize model accuracy, choose models with higher accuracy; if you prioritize inference speed, choose models with faster inference; if you prioritize model storage size, choose models with smaller storage</b>.